 - In a large skillet, heat 2 tablespoons oil.
 When hot, add chicken in batches, allowing pan bottom to be visible between pieces, and brown on all sides.
 Remove chicken to a plate; set aside.
 Repeat with the remaining chicken and add more oil if needed.

-- Add 2 tablespoons of oil to skillet and saute onions and garlic, over medium-low heat until tender, about 5 minutes.
-Stir in oregano, cumin, chili powder, and coriander and continue to saute until spices are fragrant about 1 minute.
+- Add 2 tablespoons of oil to skillet and saute onions (1 1/2 cups) and garlic (4 cloves), over medium-low heat until tender, about 5 minutes.
+Stir in oregano (2 teaspoons), cumin (3 teaspoons), chili powder (3 teaspoons), and coriander (1 teaspoon), and continue to saute until spices are fragrant about 1 minute.

 - Add chicken, onion mixture and soup mixture to pasta and toss well to combine.
-Pour into the prepared baking dish and sprinkle the top with Pepper Jack.
+Pour into the prepared baking dish and sprinkle the top with Pepper Jack (2 cups).
 Place in preheated oven and cook until sauce is bubbly and cheese is melted about 30 minutes.